 - Social and Behavioral Determinants of Health

-The degree culminates with the practicum and capstone courses, preparing graduates to enter into the health administration workforce or to advance to the next level in their career.
+The degree culminates with the integrative experience and capstone courses, preparing graduates to enter into the health administration workforce or to advance to the next level in their career.

 The MHA Program is responsive to national trends in health administration education in terms of its structure, curriculum, and relevance to the job market.
 The structure of the MHA Program is intended to meet the needs of students who require more flexibility than the traditional classroom setting.
-With over 50% of the curriculum delivered through an online format, the MHA Program typically requires students to be present for on-campus, evening classes only one or two evenings per week during the semester.
-This balanced structure is intended to accommodate the needs of prospective students who are working professionals, busy parents or caregivers, and other self-motivated individuals who appreciate the flexibility afforded by asynchronous online coursework.
+With a fully online curriculum, the MHA Program can be completed remotely in an asynchronous format, supplemented with optional synchronous opportunities.
+This delivery format is intended to accommodate the needs of prospective students who are working professionals, busy parents or caregivers, and other self-motivated individuals who appreciate the flexibility afforded by a distance education format.

 In addition, the demand for healthcare managers in the United States is growing, making the MHA credential a viable degree choice.
-The Bureau of Labor Statistics (BLS) found that "employment of medical and health services managers is projected to grow 20% from 2016 to 2026, much faster than the average for all occupations," resulting in 72,100 additional jobs in the industry over the next decade with a median salary of $104,280.
+The Bureau of Labor Statistics (BLS) found that "employment of medical and health services managers is projected to grow 32% from 2020 to 2030, much faster than the average for all occupations," resulting in 139,600 additional jobs in the industry over the next decade with a median salary of $104,280.